-5 Elections for Police and Crime Commissioners (PCCs) in all police force areas in England and Wales (except in London, where the Mayor of London has taken on the powers of a PCC in relation to the Metropolitan Police) took place on 15th November 2012.
-PCCs are expected to have a central role working in partnership with local authorities, enforcement bodies and other local partners to decide on what action is needed to tackle alcohol- related crime and disorder in their areas.
-However, the Chief Officer of Police will remain the named responsible authority under the 2003 Act.
+5 Police and Crime Commissioners are expected to have a central role working in partnership with local authorities, enforcement bodies and other local partners to decide on what action is needed to tackle alcohol- related crime and disorder in their areas.
+However, the Chief Officer of Police remains the named responsible authority under the 2003 Act.

-^{68 |} Revised Guidance issued under section 182 of the Licensing Act 2003 authority may (in a case where it has applied a cumulative impact policy) consider that granting a new licence application will add to the cumulative impact of licensed premises in its area and therefore decide to make representations to that effect, without waiting for any other person to do so.
+^{70 |} Revised Guidance issued under section 182 of the Licensing Act 2003

-- 9.17 in cases where a licensing authority is also acting as responsible authority in relation to the same process, it is important to achieve a separation of responsibilities within the authority to ensure procedural fairness and eliminate conflicts of interest.
+- authority may (in a case where it has applied a cumulative impact policy) consider that granting a new licence application will add to the cumulative impact of licensed premises in its area and therefore decide to make representations to that effect, without waiting for any other person to do so. - 9.17 In cases where a licensing authority is also acting as responsible authority in relation to the same process, it is important to achieve a separation of responsibilities within the authority to ensure procedural fairness and eliminate conflicts of interest.
 In such cases licensing determinations will be made by the licensing committee or sub committee comprising elected members of the authority (although they are advised by a licensing officer).
 Therefore, a separation is achieved by allocating distinct functions (i.e. those of licensing authority and responsible authority) to different officials within the authority. - 9.18 In these cases, licensing authorities should allocate the different responsibilities to different licensing officers or other officers within the local authority to ensure a proper separation of responsibilities.
 The officer advising the licensing committee (i.e. the authority acting in its capacity as the licensing authority) must be a different person from the officer who is acting for the responsible authority.
 The officer acting for the responsible authority should not be involved in the licensing decision process and should not discuss the merits of the case with those involved in making the determination by the licensing authority.
 For example, discussion should not take place between the officer acting as responsible authority and the officer handling the licence application regarding the merits of the case.
 Communication between these officers in relation to the case should remain professional and consistent with communication with other responsible authorities.
 Representations, subject to limited exceptions, must be made in writing.
 It is for the licensing authority to determine how the separate roles are divided to ensure an appropriate separation of responsibilities.
 This approach may not be appropriate for all licensing authorities and many authorities may already have processes in place to effectively achieve the same outcome. - 9.19 Smaller licensing authorities, where such a separation of responsibilities is more difficult, may wish to involve officials from outside the licensing department to ensure a separation of responsibilities.
 However, these officials should still be officials employed by the authority.